New lower bounds on scattering amplitudes: non-locality constraints: Lower bound in the hard-scattering regime

 \subsection{Proof}

 We now prove the following statement:\footnote{In our derivation we assume the presence of a finite mass gap as originally done by Cerulus and Martin in their proof~\cite{Cerulus:1964cjb}.
-However, it is worth to mention that the case of vanishing mass gap might be taken into account by suitably changing the definitions of the domains in the complex $z$-plane and slightly changing assumption~\ref{assump-3} away from the forward limit.
+However, it is worth mentioning that the case of vanishing mass gap can be taken into account by suitably modifying the definitions of the domains in the complex $z$-plane, for example by changing the location of $D_E$ and thus modifying assumption~\ref{assump-3} away from the forward limit.
 For instance, this has been done in Ref.~\cite{Tourkine:2023xtu} at least for the Cerulus-Martin bound, i.e., for gapless theories with $\alpha=0$.
-See the end of sec.~\ref{sec:discuss} for more discussions on this point. }
+We expect that the only changes in the formula of the lower bound are different expressions for the functions $f(a)$ and $g(a).$ See the end of sec.~\ref{sec:discuss} for further discussion of the gapless case. }

 \textit{If the assumptions~\ref{assump-1},~\ref{assump-2}, and~\ref{assump-3} on the elastic scattering amplitude $\mathcal{M}(s,\cos\theta)$ are satisfied, then in the presence of a finite mass gap it follows that in the high-energy limit and for fixed scattering angle (hard-scattering regime) the maximum of the modulus $\left|\mathcal{M}(s,\cos\theta)\right|$ is bounded as}